ratschlab/HistoPlexer/README.md

 - `fm_features_path`: Path for h5 file containing the features from the foundation model.
 For this setup and run `bin/fm_embeddings.py` to get embeddings for HE images.
 - `fm_feature_size`: Size of feature vector from the foundation model.
 Eg 1024 for uni_v1, 1536 for uni_v2 1280 for virchow_v2.

-### Inference
+### Inference on tiles/ROIs
 ```bash
 python -m bin.inference
 ```
-Can run inference
-and pass following arguments appropriately:
+Can run inference by passing following arguments appropriately:
 - `checkpoint_path`: Full path to the exact pth file to be used for running the inference.
 - `src_folder`: Path to the HE numpy files for test set.
 - `tgt_folder`: Path to the ground truth IMC/IF images.